Yipit/dredis/README.md

 Because it's a good language to get things off the ground quickly and @hltbra knows it very well.
 If this becomes a valuable project, other languages will be evaluated — the language of choice won't affect much of the I/O bottleneck, though.

-Python 3 will be eventually supported, @hltbra didn't want to deal with bytes/str shinannigans when this project started as a proof-of-concept.
+Python 3 will be eventually supported, @hltbra didn't want to deal with bytes/str shenanigans when this project started as a proof-of-concept.

 ## Didn't you have better names?